Back to blog

 • The **domain layer** defines business rules.
 It doesn't import UIKit, Flutter, or any framework.

 • The **data layer** implements repositories and data sources.
-One developer can swap the API implementation without touching the UI.
+Swapping the API doesn't touch the UI.

 • The **presentation layer** handles UI logic.
-A developer can redesign a screen without understanding the data pipeline.
+You can redesign a screen without knowing the data pipeline.

 Our patient app at Jio Health has been in active development since 2019.
-Over 5 years, we've:
+Over 5 years:

 • Migrated from Objective-C to Swift